 Solution: When In Doubt, Keep It Simple

-While there are many things which can affect a blog’s success, it’s incredibly unlikely your blog will get off the ground if the content isn’t up to scratch.
-The biggest issues with blog content tend to be lack of originality and lack of usefulness.
+While there are many things which can affect a blog’s success, it’s incredibly unlikely your site will get off the ground if the content isn’t up to scratch.
+The biggest issues with content tend to be lack of originality and lack of usefulness.

 Solution: Take Calculated Risks

-If your blog isn’t offering anything new to the world, people will have no reason to visit it over other, similar sites.
+If your content isn’t offering anything new to the world, people will have no reason to visit it over other, similar sites.
 Keep a list around of fun and original ideas, as inspiration can strike at any point.
-Each of your blog posts should be saying something, and contributing information to the world.
+Each of your posts should be saying something, and contributing information to the world.
 When working on each post, keep this in mind.
-Give your target audience a reason to read your blog.
+Give your target audience a reason to read your content.

 Common Mistake 3: Unengaging Headlines